apache/kafka/docker/README.md

 - The image can be run in a container in default mode by running `docker run -p 9092:9092 <image-name:tag>`
 - Default configs run kafka in kraft mode with plaintext listners on 9092 port.
+- Once user provided config properties are provided default configs will get replaced.
-- Default configs can be overriden by user using 2 ways:-
+- User can provide kafka configs following two ways:-
     - By mounting folder containing property files
         - Mount the folder containing kafka property files to `/mnt/shared/config`
-        - These files will override the default config files
+        - These files will replace the default config files
     - Using environment variables
         - Kafka properties defined via env variables will override properties defined in file input
+        - If properties are provided via environment variables only, default configs will be replaced by user provided properties
+        - Input format for env variables:-
             - Replace . with _
             - Replace _ with __(double underscore)
             - Replace - with ___(triple underscore)
             - Prefix the result with KAFKA_
             - Examples:
                 - For abc.def, use KAFKA_ABC_DEF
                 - For abc-def, use KAFKA_ABC___DEF
                 - For abc_def, use KAFKA_ABC__DEF
 - Hence order of precedence of properties is the following:-
     - Env variable (highest)
     - File input
-    - Default (lowest)
+    - Default configs (only when there is no user provided config)
 - Any env variable that is commonly used in starting kafka(for example, CLUSTER_ID) can be supplied to docker container and it will be available when kafka starts

 Steps to release docker image
 -----------------------------
-- Make sure you have executed release.py script to prepare RC tarball in apache sftp server.
+- Make sure you have executed `release.py` script to prepare RC tarball in apache sftp server.
 - Use the RC tarball url (make sure you choose scala 2.13 version) as input kafka url to build docker image and run sanity tests.
 - Trigger github actions workflow using the RC branch, provide RC tarball url as kafka url.
 - This will generate test report and CVE report for docker images.
 - If the reports look fine, RC docker image can be built and published.
-- Execute `docker_release.py` script to build and publish RC docker image in your own dockerhub account.
+- Execute `docker_release.py` script to build and publish RC docker image in your dockerhub account.
 - Share the RC docker image, test report and CVE report with the community in RC vote email.
 - Once approved and ready, take help from someone in PMC to trigger `docker_promote.py` script and promote the RC docker image to apache/kafka dockerhub repo